jzliu-100/visualize-neural-network/README.md

 Gallery
 ------
-In all visualizations shown below, the weights are displayed using labels, different colors and lingwidths.
+In all visualizations shown below, the weights are displayed using labels, different colors and linewidths.
 The organge color indicates a positive weight while the blue color indicates a negative weight.
 Only those weights that are greater than 0.5 or lesser than -0.5 are labeled.

 ANN with 1 hidden layer (5 neurons in the input layer, 10 neurons in the hidden layer, and 1 neuron in the output layer)
 ![](/img/ANN_1.png "")